Catholic Prayer

 Prayer is the lifting up of our minds and hearts to God to adore Him, to thank Him for His benefits, to ask His forgiveness, and to beg of Him all the graces we need whether for soul or body.
 Prayer is necessary to salvation, and without it no one having the use of reason can be saved.

 In the New Covenant, prayer is the living relationship of the children of God with their Father who is good beyond measure, with his Son Jesus Christ and with the Holy Spirit.
 The grace of the Kingdom is “the union of the entire holy and royal Trinity . . . with the whole human spirit.”
-Thus, the life of prayer is the habit of being in the presence of the thrice-holy God and in communion with him.
+Thus, the life of prayer is the habit of being in the presence of the thrice-holy God and in communion with Him.
 This communion of life is always possible because, through Baptism, we have already been united with Christ.
 Prayer is Christian insofar as it is communion with Christ and extends throughout the Church, which is his Body.
 Its dimensions are those of Christ’s love.

 We should pray: